andrebask/thesis/06 - intro.md

 ```

-Java 8 brings to developers another interesting feature from functional programming: Streams, that is, lazy evaluation.
+Java 8 brings to developers another interesting feature from functional programming: *Streams*, that is, lazy *evaluation*.
 Streams are a new abstraction that allows to process data in a declarative way:

 ```java
 	System.out.println(